 The exhibition was preceded by a wonderful event put on by children from Oakgrove Schools in Glasgow who sang, recited and danced their lively way through the inspiring Kenyan true story of 'Wangari's Trees of Peace' in front of an audience of MSPs and educational professionals.
 One of the long-term outcomes is strengthening relationships with and between educational bodies already active in peace/mediation training and practice, and we'll be looking out for advocacy routes to support this work.

 Militarism in Schools

-Other issues surrounding peace we have worked on have included
+Plus … Other peace projects and issues we have worked on have included:

 - Briefing to MSPs asking them to accept the conscientious objectors memorial plan for Princes St Garden’s Edinburgh

 - Briefing MSPs ahead of their debate on Human Rights